ZZ-Cat/CRSFforArduino/README.md

 ### This is not yet ready for prime time release

-CRSFforArduino is undergoing active development & is not yet ready for prime time release.
+CRSF for Arduino is undergoing active development & is not yet ready for prime time release.
-If you choose to use CRSFforArduino in its current state, do so at your own risk.
+If you choose to use CRSF for Arduino in its current state, do so at your own risk.
 Some features may be broken, bugged, untested, missing, or the code as a whole may resemble a pigeon flying by swinging its head around in circles.

 Fear not!
 I am working on this library (aside from flying my helicopters & helping out with other heli-related projects) & I have every intention of making that stubborn pigeon fly by using its wings.
 No matter how much the basterd wants to insist on swinging its head around in circles to fly. =^/.~=